rubberydub/haskell-chord-guess/README.md

 This is a guessing game written in Haskell.

-I wrote it for the University of Melborune class Declarative Programming.
+I wrote this during my studies for the University of Melborune class Declarative Programming.

 SecretChord is a two-player logical guessing game created for this project.
 You will not find any information about the game anywhere else, but it is a simple game and this specification will tell you all you need to know.